 Replace “127” in “See Figure 25, p.
 125.”

 I ought to express with utmost care the dynamics behind censorship as a political process during the Marcos martial-law era.
 When the Philippines began to acquire a higher global profile and a then-upstart studio, Regal Films, made its bid for overseas presence via Manila by Night, only someone with the right combination of motives and connections could step up and make sure that the powers-that-be develop an animosity toward the film.
 Why against Ishmael Bernal but not against the Cannes Film Festival celebrants, Lino Brocka and Mike de Leon?
 The person in question (only recently deceased) may have been connected as much with Brocka, or at least with the Philippine Educational Theater Association, as with the Marcoses.
 Brocka and de Leon have worked for this person’s outfit, but Bernal had a celebrated falling-out over the film project he completed with the studio run by her father.
 This means that reports of the behavior of this person in mediating between the conflicting sides in the censorship controversy must be subjected to intensive critical scrutiny.

 I had the opportunity to observe, as an insider in the Marcos film agency, how this person opted for the program that directly handled the disbursement of funds to favored film projects.
-When a project she produced potentially conflicted with the output of Bernal’s associates, I heard her make the same claim to mediating between the creative team and the forces of censorship.
-The artists carefully demonstrated deference for someone who was after all part of the inner circle of the First Lady, but condemned her in the strongest terms for once more finding ways to advance her political and financial standing at the expense of some of the most outstanding films of the time.
+When a project she produced potentially conflicted with the output of Bernal’s associates, I heard her make an excessively dramatic claim to mediating between the creative team and the forces of censorship.
+The artists carefully demonstrated deference for someone who was after all part of the inner circle of the First Lady, but condemned her in the strongest terms after she left, for once more finding ways to advance her political and financial standing at the expense of some of the most outstanding films of the time.
 The Philippine critical community continues to hold this person in high esteem, mainly because of her association with a noteworthy period in film history; for this reason it may take some time before she can be named and openly criticized.